Standing out as a photographer is tough. To get noticed, you’re going to need more than great content. You’re going to need a strategy.

 SmugMug has over 70 themes, easy user interface and high-resolution, full-screen photo display options.
 There’s almost an endless array of ways to organise your portfolio.

 The site is also strong on its wealth of sharing functions.
-For every photo on your profile, you can get a custom URL for each photo or text section on your page that clicks through directly to a ‘buy’ page.
+For every photo or text section on your profile, you can get a custom URL that clicks through directly to a ‘buy’ page.

 Make sure to publish SmugMug content on your Google+ profile.
-It’ll help build what Google calls your ‘author profile’, which will boost your credibility when people search for you using Google.
+It’ll help build what Google calls your ‘author profile’.
+This will boost your credibility when people search for you using Google.

 Like SmugMug, 500px’s user interface is accessible and allows for high-resolution photo display.